 Be careful of bends too!
-Pressure and tension isn’t good for the cable:
+Pressure and tension is not good for the cable:

-Pay attention and make sure you do not apply too much tension and pressure to the charger.
-A little care goes a long way – by making sure, the cable has some slack; and isn’t bending way too much.
+Pay attention and make sure you do not apply to much tension and pressure to the charger.
+A little care goes a long way – by making sure, the cable has some slack, and isn’t bending it way too much.

 Use a spring from a pen to keep the cable intact:

 Open up a pen to get the spring inside (remember those Pilot mechanical pencils?).
 Next, just stretch out the spring and attach one end of it to the charger cable.
 Then, roll the spring onto the cable and slide it to the top, closest to the edge of the cable for optimum protection!

 Still have some of that embroidery thread laying at home?
 Use them to reinforce the cable:

 You want something fancy, get some embroidery floss, cut the floss so it’s four times longer than your charger cable.
 Tie the floss to the end of the cable, and braid a bracelet around the cable to make for some pretty reinforcements.

 If you don’t mind spending some extra cash, a reinforced charge cable would do the trick: